Tazeen Hussain

 Tazeen Hussain is a Pakistani actress who works in Pakistani television.
-The daughter of actor Talat Hussain, she made her acting debut in late 1990s.
+The daughter of actor Talat Hussain, she made her acting debut in the late 1990s.
 After several television appearances, she made her television comeback in 2022.

 Personal life

 Hussain is the daughter of actor Talat Hussain.
-Her husband Zahid Hussain passed away of a heart attack in 2020.
+Her husband Zahid Hussain died of a heart attack in 2020.

+Hussain married for the second time to Amir Syedain in April 2025.

 Career

 Hussain made her acting debut in 1994 with Shalimar Television Network's telefilm Raqeeb, opposite Faisal Rehman.
 She then appeared in Syed Mohammad Ahmed's telefilm Aurat.
 She played a girl with management problems in Shahpar.

 She returned to television after a hiatus of more than fifteen years in Mohammed Ehteshamuddin's Yunhi where she played a composed and divorced daughter of a typical Pakistani family.
-She next appeared in Mehreen Jabbar's directed Jurm as a mother seeking justice for her murdered daughter.
+She next appeared in Mehreen Jabbar-directed Jurm as a mother seeking justice for her murdered daughter.